-Withdrawal on the initiative of the UZI register will take place in the following circumstances:
+Revocation on the initiative of the UZI register will take place in the following circumstances:

 - The certificates of a subscriber or certificate holder can be withdrawn if the subscriber or certificate holder does not fulfil the obligations in the CPS. - The certificates of a subscriber are withdrawn if the subscriber in question no longer fulfils the assessment criteria in Annex 2. - A care provider card [zorgverlenerpas] is withdrawn if the holder is no longer permitted to use the professional title, qualification title or the specialism included in the certificate.
 In this context the UZI register may apply a transition period of one month for 'dying out' specialisms.
-A further clarification is included in the Annex 2. - A server certificate is withdrawn if the owner of the domain name reports to the UZI register that the permission to use the domain name has been withdrawn. - A server certificate is withdrawn if the owner does not confirm correct receipt after repeated requests by the UZI register.
+A further clarification is included in the Annex 2.

-- A server certificate is withdrawn if it is not paid for by the set deadline . - The certificates of an UZI card are withdrawn if the card has not been issued within the set deadline of 6 weeks. - The certificates of an UZI card are withdrawn if it has not been paid for by the set deadline. - The certificates of a subscriber or certificate holder are withdrawn if the UZI register observes inaccuracies in the details included in the certificate, for example in the event of a name change. - The certificates of a subscriber or certificate holder are withdrawn if the private key belonging to the certificates, or the key of the TSP or PKI government has been compromised. - The certificates of a subscriber or certificate holder are withdrawn if the technical content of the certificate implies an irresponsible risk for subscribers, trusting parties and third parties (for example browser parties).
+- A server certificate is withdrawn if the owner of the domain name reports to the UZI register that the permission to use the domain name has been withdrawn. - A server certificate is withdrawn if it is not paid for by the set deadline. - The certificates of an UZI card are withdrawn if the card has not been issued within the set deadline of 6 weeks. - The certificates of an UZI card are withdrawn if it has not been paid for by the set deadline. - The certificates of a subscriber or certificate holder are withdrawn if the UZI register observes inaccuracies in the details included in the certificate, for example in the event of a name change. - The certificates of a subscriber or certificate holder are withdrawn if the private key belonging to the certificates, or the key of the TSP or PKI government has been compromised. - The certificates of a subscriber or certificate holder are withdrawn if the technical content of the certificate implies an irresponsible risk for subscribers, trusting parties and third parties (for example browser parties).

-The reasons for each withdrawal initiated by the UZI register are documented and archived.
+The reasons for each revocation initiated by the UZI register are documented and archived.

-4.9.2 Who is allowed to submit a withdrawal request?
+4.9.2 Who can request revocation